Buffalo Mayor Myron Brown Lost His Primary, Now A Trump-Appointed Judge Is Helping Him Get On The November Ballot - NewsBreak

 Buffalo Mayor Myron Brown Lost His Primary, Now A Trump-Appointed Judge Is Helping Him Get On The November Ballot

+LIKE US ON FACEBOOK.
+FOLLOW US ON TWITTER AND INSTAGRAM.
+SUBSCRIBE ON YOUTUBE.
 Buffalo Mayor Myron Brown doesn’t know when to quit.
 A Trump-appointed judge sided with Brown’s supporters in a recent federal court lawsuit demanding their candidate’s name appear on the November ballot.
-Local news reported that U.S. District Judge John L. Sinatra, Jr. ordered the Erie County Board of Elections to add Brown’s name to the general election ballot as an independent candidate despite the May deadline.praisecleveland.com
+Local news reported that U.S. District Judge John L. Sinatra, Jr. ordered the Erie County Board of Elections to add Brown’s name to the general election ballot as an independent candidate despite the May deadline.wzakcleveland.com

 Comments / 0